Who Is The Custodian Of My IRA?

 Custodians are responsible for recordkeeping and reporting.
 They are responsible for maintaining precise record of your IRA’s activities, contributions, and distributions.
 They must provide you with annual reports detailing the activities of your account.
 They also submit specific information to IRS, such as your contributions as well as any required minimum dividends (RMDs).

 Tax Reporting: IRA custodians need to declare contributions and distributions to the IRS using Forms 5498 and 1099-R, respectively.
 They must also withhold taxes on certain distributions, if they are required or requested by the account owner.

-Compliance: Custodians must ensure that your IRA is conforming to federal rules, including contributions limits regulations for distribution, prohibited transactions.
-They also need to ensure that the investments made available within the IRA conform to the guidelines set in the IRS.
+Compliance: Custodians need to make sure that your IRA is within the federal guidelines.
+This includes the contribution limit or distribution rules as well as prohibited transactions.
+They should also make sure that the investments offered within the IRA adhere to the guidelines set by the IRS.

 Customer service: Custodians provide support and assistance to IRA account holders.
 They can answer questions regarding account management as well as transactions and investment options.
 They may also provide educational tools to help you make informed decisions about your retirement savings.

 Investment management: Depending on the type of custodian you select they could provide investment assistance, advice, or access to tools for analysis and research.